-4. Who is the SEN Co-Ordinator and how do I contact them?
+5. Who is the SEN Co-Ordinator and how do I contact them?

-Our Special Education Needs Coordinator (SENCO) is also the school's Deputy Head.
-She is a qualified teacher working at the school who has responsibility for SEN. She works closely with the Head teacher and Governing Body as well as all teachers.
+Our Special Education Needs Coordinator (SENCO) is a qualified teacher working at the school who has responsibility for SEN. They work closely with the head teacher and governing body as well as all teachers.
 If you have concerns about your child you should speak to your child's teacher before you speak to the SENCO.